Puzzlepart/spfx-solutions/Pzl.Ext.StickyListHeader/README.md

 ## Deploying the solution

 The code as is is built as a globally available package named `pzl-ext-sticky-list-header.sppkg`.
-To enable it on a site collection (until globally deployed extensions are available in SPFx1.6?), you register a custom action for the list/library type where you want the stickiness applied :)
+To enable it on a site collection (until globally deployed extensions are available in SPFx1.6?), you register the custom action where you want the stickiness applied :) The below template/command will register it on all lists and libraries.

 ## PnP PowerShell Command to apply sticky header
 ```ps